FlexMeasures/flexmeasures/documentation/tut/toy-example-reporter.rst

 |

 Now, we can compare the results of the reports to the ones we computed manually in :ref:`this table <table-process>`).
-Keep in mind that the report is showing the profit of each 15min period and adding them all show that it matches with our previous results.
+Keep in mind that the report is showing the profit of each 15min period and adding them all shows that it matches with our previous results.